PhilLockett/Enigma2/README.md

 considered valid.

 ### Translation
-The toggle button is only available when the settings are valid.
-The toggle button switches between allowing settings to be changed and translating key presses.
+The 'Encipher' check box is only available when the settings are valid.
+The check box switches between allowing settings to be changed and translating key presses.

-While configuration settings are being selected the toggle button is red and shows 'Press to Start Translation' and the text message 'Configure Settings' is displayed.

- When the button is pressed it toggles to green showing 'Press to Change Settings'.
+Un-select the check box to make configuration changes.
+Select the check box to translate key presses using the current configuration settings.
 The majority of the settings become disabled so they cannot be changed during the translation stage.

-The 'Configure Settings' text message is replaced with the key press translation with each key press.
+### Default Settings

-The 'Default Settings' button returns all settings to the original values including clearing the text boxes.
+The 'Default Settings' button returns all settings to the original values including clearing all the text boxes.

 ## Points of interest
 This code has the following points of interest: